 The field experience has three designated learning objectives, which include:

 - Determine how a center focused on the enhancement of teaching and learning operates.

-- Evaluate how educational development programs of the CETL improve teaching and learning.
+- Evaluate how educational development programs of CETL improve teaching and learning.

-- Judge how experiences within the CETL align with participant's career trajectory.
+- Judge how experiences within CETL align with participant's career trajectory.

 Participating students will determine 1-2 additional learning objectives related specifically to what they hope to gain from the experience.

 Field experience activities include, but are not limited to, the following:

 - Program development and delivery